darkhelmet/verboselogging/posts/most-dangerous-programming-errors-25-21.md

 warns you (if I remember right) if your config file has weird permissions.

-If you are reading a config file, it probably shouldn’t be writable by everybody.
+If you are reading a config file, it probably shouldn't be writable by everybody.
 Maybe you should check that, and raise an error if it is.

 Stay tuned for errors 20-16!